MicrosoftDocs/win32/desktop-src/tablet/ink-clipboard-sample.md

 ---
-Description: 'This program demonstrates how to copy and paste ink into another application.
-It also enables the user to copy a selection of strokes and paste the result into the existing ink object.' ms.assetid: 'a0c42f1c-543d-44f8-83d9-fe810de410ff'
+Description: This program demonstrates how to copy and paste ink into another application.
+It also enables the user to copy a selection of strokes and paste the result into the existing ink object. ms.assetid: a0c42f1c-543d-44f8-83d9-fe810de410ff
 title: Ink Clipboard Sample
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Ink Clipboard Sample